 Please note that this case has not accounted for the costs the Irish Exporter incurred in chasing the debt with the Asian buyer.
-In addition if the Exporter had sold his foreign currency receivable on a forward basis to his bank for the original due date, they may have incurred a further cost in cancelling or rearranging the forward contract.
+In addition, if the Exporter had sold his foreign currency receivable on a forward basis to his bank for the original due date, they may have incurred a further cost in cancelling or rearranging the forward contract.

-Letters of Credit although appearing expensive do provide real and tangible benefits to companies.
-In this case the Irish exporter only lost US$ 1700.
-Of course if the Asian buyer had not paid at all they would have lost the whole US$ 100,000.
+Letters of Credit, although appearing expensive, do provide real and tangible benefits to companies.
+In this case, the Irish exporter only lost US$ 1700.
+Of course, if the Asian buyer had not paid at all, they would have lost the whole US$ 100,000.

-Case Study – Letters of Credit 2 – Benefits of Outsourced Service : Exporter Story
+Case Study – Letters of Credit 2 – Benefits of Outsourced Service: Exporter Story

 Outsourced Letter of Credit Service makes International trade go faster

 International trade offers a number of advantages and opportunities for growing businesses.
-The rewards can be great; but you should be aware of the risks and how to minimize them.
+The rewards can be great, but you should be aware of the risks and how to minimize them.
 A pause in cash flow can disrupt almost any aspect of the business – from manufacturing to research to operations – making it absolutely critical for payments from international shipments to process as soon as possible.
-One Irish company learned their lesson the hard way – and solved their problems by implementing Letters of Credit (LC’s).
+One Irish company learned its lesson the hard way – and solved their problems by implementing Letters of Credit (LC’s).

 International business demands fast, accurate documentation to process payments as soon as possible.
 This Company believed the best way to do this was by generating Letter of Credit (LC) documentation in-house.
-Expediting and accurately completing documents linked to international letters of credit is a considerable challenge for the majority of the freight forwarders.
-Significant number of medium and enterprise companies still rely on manual processes and spreadsheets to manage export transactions.
+Expediting and accurately completing documents linked to international letters of credit is a considerable challenge for the majority of freight forwarders.
+A significant number of medium and enterprise companies still rely on manual processes and spreadsheets to manage export transactions.